 Jointly owned assets may also be held as tenants in common.
 In these situations, a deceased owner’s portion of the jointly owned asset will eventually pass to beneficiaries or heirs, according to one’s will or according to the laws of the deceased’s legal state of residence.
 This means that disposition of the deceased’s portion of any asset titled as tenants in common can be subject to potential complications at one’s death if one does have a will and designates beneficiaries through the will.

-Perhaps one of the most convenient estate planning tools is a will – a legal document in which an individual names beneficiaries, guardians for minor children and identifies the executor of the estate.
+Will or a Revocable Living Trust.
+Perhaps one of the most convenient estate planning tools is a will – a legal document in which an individual names a beneficiary, guardians for minor children and identifies the executor of the estate.
 Also included in the will are strategies to save taxes and to control distribution of assets.
 Assets that are to be distributed according to one’s will are subject to probate.

+Also known as a living trust, a revocable living trust allows the trust creator or “grantor” of the trust to maintain full control of the creator’s assets during his or her lifetime.
+Upon the grantor’s death, the assets will be disposed of privately and without court filings (in most states) according to the trust instructions.
+Usually, the trust grantor serves as the trustee.
 The trustee can also enter an agreement with a bank or other fiduciary to keep records, to pay bills, to distribute money, or to make investment decisions, all subject to the trustee’s approval.
 All earnings, gains and losses on the trust assets are reported on the grantor’s personal income tax returns.
 Since the trust is revocable, the grantor can amend its provisions or cancel the trust altogether.

 In summary, the following are the benefits of a will and/or a revocable living trust: